(se vuoi pubblicare sul sito un saluto pubblico a Raffaele, vai qui)

 Fortunately, this second part of his task went unsuccessful.

-I would like to invite You to take a visual tour of these peaceful, unharmful,
+I would like to invite You to take a visual tour of these peaceful, unharmful, silent, long-standing giants (50+ and almost 40 meters tall), and of the incredible beauty of the surrounding region, at

 http://www.ciriello.com/pw/46bamiyan